OlivierBlanvillain/master-thesis/content.md

 WebSocket is also well supported across different platforms.
 Our library provides four WebSocket *Transports*, a native JavaScript client, a Play Framework server, a Netty client/server and a Tyrus client.
 While having all three Play, Netty and Tyrus might seem redundant, each of them comes with its own advantages.
 Play is a complete web framework, suitable to build every component of a web application.
 Play is based on Netty, which means that for a standalone WebSocket server, using Netty directly leads to better performances and less dependencies.
 Regarding client side, the Tyrus library offers a standalone WebSocket client which is lightweight compared to the Netty framework.

 ###### SockJS
-SockJS is a WebSocket emulation protocol which fallbacks to different protocols when WebSocket is not supported.
+SockJS @sockjs is a WebSocket emulation protocol which fallbacks to different protocols when WebSocket is not supported.
 Is supports a large number of techniques to emulate the sending of messages from server to client, such as AJAX long polling, AJAX streaming, EventSource and streaming content by slowly loading an HTML file in an iframe.
 These techniques are based on the following idea: by issuing a regular HTTP request from client to server, and voluntarily delaying the response from the server, the server side can decide when to release information.
 This allows to emulate the sending of messages from server to client which not supported in the traditional request-response communication model.

 The scala-js-transport library provides a *Transport* build on the official SockJS JavaScript client, and a server on the Play Framework via a community plugin @play2-sockjs.
 Netty developers have scheduled SockJS support for the next major release.

 ###### WebRTC
-WebRTC is an experimental API for peer to peer communication between web browsers.
+WebRTC @webrtc2014 is an experimental API for peer to peer communication between web browsers.
 Initially targeted at audio and video communication, WebRTC also provides *Data Channels* to communicate arbitrary data.
 Contrary to WebSocket only supports TCP, WebRTC can be configures to use either TCP, UDP or SCTP.

 As opposed to WebSocket and SockJS which only need a URL to establish a connection, WebRTC requires a *signaling channel* in order to open the peer to peer connection.
 The *signaling channel* is not tight to a particular technology, its only requirement is to allow a back an forth communication between peers.
 This is commonly achieved by connecting both peers via WebSocket to a server, which then acts as a relay for the WebRTC connection establishment.